-The District has been using LEAD FREE fittings & materials since 2014.
+The District has been using lead-free fittings & materials since 2014.
 Low-lead fittings (Less than 5% lead) were used prior to 2014.
-This included items such as pipe saddles, connectors, and water meter setters, all of which are only a fraction of the total distribution and piping system.
 Water main piping does not have any lead content.
 Residential service lines are typically copper or polyethylene pipe, which presents a very low health risk.
 The District has never installed lead taps or lead service lines, which were significant sources of lead in other areas such as Flint, MI.
-If lead is detected within a residence in our service area, it is likely due to residential piping and/or plumbing fixtures as some faucets and fixtures have a combination of brass, copper, zinc and trace amounts of lead.
+If lead is detected within a residence in our service area, it is likely due to residential plumbing fixtures as some older fixtures can have trace amounts of lead.